The facial expressions of Togatta Kokeshi dolls

 Miyagi Zao Kokeshi Museum

-The Miyagi Zao Kokeshi Museum opened in 1984 and displays around 5,500 traditional kokeshi dolls and wooden toys from around the country, including traditional Togatta kokeshi dolls, categorized by genre.
+The Miyagi Zao Kokeshi Museum, which opened in 1984, displays approximately 5,500 traditional kokeshi dolls and wooden toys from all over Japan, including the traditional Togatta kokeshi dolls, categorized by style.

 Miyagi Zao Kokeshi Museum